StevenSmiley/aws-cdk/packages/@aws-cdk/aws-wafv2/README.md

 declare const alb: elbv2.ApplicationLoadBalancer;
 webAcl.attachTo(alb);
 ```

-Only resources with the same scope of the web ACL can be associated (i.e., CloudFront and regional resources cannot associate to the same web ACL).
 ## Rules and Rule Groups
 A rule defines attack patterns to look for in web requests and the action to take when a request matches the patterns.
 Rule groups are reusable collections of rules.
 You can use managed rule groups offered by AWS and AWS Marketplace sellers.
 You can also write your own rules and use your own rule groups.